 5 Benefits of WebXR

-Trying to decide whether to build on WebXR or rather build a native app?
-Here are five reasons why you might choose WebXR.
+Trying to decide whether to build a WebXR or native app?
+Here are five reasons you might choose WebXR for.

 1 - Cross Platform

 With native apps, you need to decide on which platform you want to target.
-If you choose OpenXR, then your code will be mostly independent of the headset, but you still have to build for various platforms.
+If you choose OpenXR, then your code will be mostly independent of the headset, but you still have to rebuild and republish for various platforms.

 If you want to target Quest, you need your app to run on Android, if you want to target Windows Mixed reality, you compile/package/build for Windows.
-If you support HTC Vive, Valve Index, the Razor HDK or similar headets that run on Linux, too, you would miss out on users if you don’t provide a linux build.
+If you support HTC Vive, Valve Index or similar headsets that run on Linux, too, you would miss out on users if you don’t provide a Linux build.

-All this can be solved with WebXR, since you now target the Web, a ubiquitous platform which does not care which operating system is on.
+All this can be solved with WebXR, which runs on the Web, an ubiquitous platform which does not care which operating system is on.

-And the best part: if a new headset is released, browsers will figure out support for it for you.
+And the best part: If a new headset is released (Update 2023: like Apple Vision PRO), browsers will figure out support for it for you.

 Cross platform already helps with accessibility for your users.
 More people will be able to access your app.